 Benefits & Costs

-Schools are required to submit their team member information in early December of the year prior to the year of the competition.
+Schools are required to submit their team member information when registering in early December of the year prior to the year of the Competition.
 A firm commitment from each team is required through a non-refundable fee of $100.
-Schools that have interest from multiple teams are encouraged to hold an internal competition prior to the second week of December to determine the one team that will represent their school.
+Schools that have interest from multiple teams are encouraged to hold an internal competition prior to registering to determine the one team that will represent their school.

 The Value Investing Process